syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Getting-Started.md

-   Appearance and behavior-related aspects of the PdfViewerControl can be controlled by setting the appropriate properties through the properties grid.
+   Appearance and behavior related aspects of the PdfViewerControl can be controlled by setting the appropriate properties through the properties grid.

    ![](Getting-Started_images/Getting-Started_img2.png)